 However, you may have some concerns about the intensity of your pregnancy workout, or concerns about what is available to you as a pregnant woman.
 After all, not all intensities of workout options are safe for pregnant women.
 Luckily, there are many workout options available to you as you go through pregnancy, and many people have already modified or adapted certain workout options for pregnant women.

-Some women may have had a more rigorous workout regime prior to pregnancy, and while these women will still need to adapt for pregnancy, higher-intensity cardio may be possible.
+Some women may have had a more rigorous workout regime prior to pregnancy, and while these women will still need to adapt for pregnancy, they can still enjoy a higher-intensity cardio workout.
 If you were a runner prior to pregnancy, light jogging (as long as it is cleared by your doctor) is a perfectly acceptable pregnancy workout.

 A good way to monitor the intensity of your run is “the talking rule.”
 As long as you can speak comfortably, your intensity level is most likely acceptable.
 As with walking, be aware of your terrain, and try to stay on even ground.